AmericanRedCross/street-view-green-view/README.md

     └── src                            <- Source code for use in this project.
         └── __init__.py                <- Makes src a Python module
-        └── create_points.py           <- Creates a list of points along the roads of an area └── download_images.py         <- Downloads images from the list of points └── assign_gvi_to_points.py    <- Calculates a Green View Index (GVI) from the images
+        └── create_points.py           <- Creates a list of points along the roads of an area └── assign_images.py           <- Matches images to the list of points (downloading or from local) └── assign_gvi_to_points.py    <- Calculates a Green View Index (GVI) from the images

 --------